uw-dims/dims-finalreport/docs/source/enhancements.rst

 Having multiple deployments was always a project objective, but how to achieve it using free and open source tools was not obvious to the team.
-It was clear that a configuration management database was needed that supported a more object-oriented "inheritence" style mechanism of defining variables that would more easily accomodate managing multiple simultaneous deployments.
+It was clear that a configuration management database was needed that supported a more object-oriented "inheritance" style mechanism of defining variables that would more easily accommodate managing multiple simultaneous deployments.

-The need here is for a system that behaves something like the way Openstack supports a CLI for getting and setting variables in concert with a "cloud" configuration file to control high-level storage locations that allow a single interface to operate across multiple configuration databases.
+The need here is for a system that behaves something like the way OpenStack supports a CLI for getting and setting variables in concert with a "cloud" configuration file to control high-level storage locations that allow a single interface to operate across multiple configuration databases.
 Ideally, this